graphcommerce-org/graphcommerce/docs/framework/plugins.md

 - Plug-and-play: It is be possible to install packages after which they immediately work.
 - No runtime overhead: The plugin system is fully implemented in webpack and
+- Easy plugin creation: Configuration should happen in the plugin file, not a separate configuration file.

 ## What problem are we solving?